galminyana/LKM/015-Hook_getdents/README.md

 		               unsigned int count);

 ```
+Parameters are a file descriptor, a `linux_dirent` struct that will be updated after the syscall, and the count.
 On success,
 - the number of bytes read is returned.
 On end of directory, 0 is returned.
 On error, -1 is returned.
 - and `struct linux_dirent __user *dirent` points to the first `linux_dirent` of the list of direntries.